apostrophecms-legacy/apostrophe-sections/README.md

 Current status: working rather nicely, but absolutely no standard styles, and the button markup needs to be made more suitable.

+### Code Stability

+0.4.x releases receive bug fixes only.
+For active development, follow 0.5.x releases and/or the master branch in github.